Dolores (artists' model): Last years

 In her later years, Dolores lived a hand-to-mouth existence fluctuating between poverty and temporary surpluses if she managed to get work but she never had any capital and never owned any property apart from what she could carry.
 By November 1931, she was living in Meard Street, Soho, an area known as a centre of prostitution.
 In July 1932 she was ill in a nursing home in Dorset Square and in January 1933 she was living in a basement off Oxford Street.
 She last appeared in public "fasting in a barrel" at a fun-fair in Tottenham Court Road, in the same barrel once occupied by the defrocked Rector of Stiffkey, who was in a similar desperate financial situation.
 She graduated to a small raised dais where she would strike artistic poses when a sufficient crowd had gathered.
 She underwent two operations for cancer during the last year of her life but by October 1933 knew that she would not recover.
-She died in St Mary Abbots Hospital, Marloes Road, Kensington, London on 8 August 1934 and was buried at St Mary's Roman Catholic Cemetery, Kensal Green (Plot 90 c.
+She died in St Mary Abbots Hospital, Marloes Road, Kensington, London on 8 August 1934 and was buried at St Mary's Catholic Cemetery, Kensal Green (Plot 90 c.
 G.).
 There were four mourners.